 9) The cis-regulatory atlas of the mouse immune system.
 Hideyuki Yoshida, Caleb A. Lareau, Ricardo N. Ramirez, Samuel A. Rose, Barbara Maier, Aleksandra Wroblewska.
 Fiona Desland, Aleksey Chudnovskiy, Arthur Mortha, Claudia Dominguez, Julie Tellier, Edy Kim, Dan Dwyer, Susan Shinton, Tsukasa Nabekura, YiLin Qi, Bingfei Yu, Michelle Robinette, Kiwook Kim, Amy Wagers, Andrew Rhoads, Stephen Nutt, Brian Brown, Sara Mostafavi, Jason Buenrostro, Christophe Benoist, and the Immunological Genome Project Consortium.
 (Cell 2019).

-STATegra: a comprehensive multi-omics dataset of B-cell differentiation in mouse.
+6) STATegra: a comprehensive multi-omics dataset of B-cell differentiation in mouse.

-iPSC-derived human microglia-like cells to study neurological disease.
-M. Abud1,2,3, R.N.
+3) iPSC-derived human microglia-like cells to study neurological disease.
+E.M.
+Abud1,2,3, R.N.
 Ramirez4,5, E.S.
 Martinez1,2,3, L.M.
 Healy7, C.H.H.
 Nguyen1,2,3, V.M.
 Scarfone2, S.E.
 Marsh1,2,3, A. Madany8, C. Fimbres2,3, C. Caraway2,3, M.D.
 Torres1,2,3, A. Park2,3, K. Rakez6, A., K.H.
 Gylys7, A. Mortazavi4,5, J.P.
 Antel7, M.J.
 Carson2, W.W.
-Poon2,3, M. Blurton-Jones1,2,3,*.
+Poon2,3, M. Blurton-Jones.
 (Neuron 2017).
-Contribution; Computational analysis of RNA-seq data.